1. In the beginning Man created God; and in the image of Man created he him.

 headlong to his death.

-He feels the piston scraping -
+the piston scraping -

 steam breaking on his brow -